0xtiby/cos/commands/fix-issue.md

 ## 5 Create the PR

 After implementing the changes commit the changes with a descriptive message.
-Then create a PR with the implementation details.
+Then create a PR with the implementation details. **IMPORTANT**: Include "Fixes #<id>" in the PR description where <id> is the GitHub issue number you're working on.

 ## Output Format